DeepDesignDev/DeepDesignDev/README.md

-- 👋 Hi, I’m @LegionNexus
+- 👋 Hi, I’m @DeepDesignDev
 - 👀 I’m interested in Neovim, JS/TS, Rust also FPs
 - 🌱 I’m currently learning "all sorts of CS and Programming stuff, reading SICP and CSAPP"
 - 💞️ I’m looking to collaborate on "anything worthy of my time"